sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 The IT strategy did a lot of community building work in terms of connecting people, helping to get questions answered etc.
 Until the community is established and self-sustaining, this work will be important to continue.
 Software assessment teams should participate in the community by sharing documents as well as starting and contributing to discussions.

+## Conclusion

+The objectives of the pilot were to increase efficiency across the software assessment process as well as improve the quality of software assessments across the Government of Canada (GC); and increase collaboration between departments by bringing the GC software assessment community together.

+The pilot's objectives were partly met.

+The GCXchange group clearly filled a collaboration gap.
+Prior to the pilot there wasn't a place for those working on software assessments across the GC to ask questions and share information.
+The implementation of this sharing space was a clear success in increasing collaboration and even though the pilot is officially over, the GCXchange group will continue.

+While the objectives of improving the quality of software assessments and the efficiency of software assessment were not met during the timeframe of the pilot, they could be met in the future if the above recommendations are implemented.
+Collaboration will also improve with the implementation of the above recommendations as the ability to collaborate is greatly influenced by the standardization of information and the reassurance on personnel to share across departments.

+We encourage ESDC to continue leading departments and agencies in sharing and collaborating, even if pilot is over!